 SA Rugby releases new Rainbow Cup fixtures

-SA Rugby has released the revised schedule for the Pro14 Rainbow Cup SA that will see three consecutive “Super Saturdays” from next weekend.
+SA Rugby has released the revised schedule for the Pro14 Rainbow Cup SA which will see three consecutive “Super Saturdays” from this coming weekend.

-“It’s a pity we could not have the competition as we first envisaged it‚ but to see these four teams slug it out over seven weeks is sure to bring out the best in SA rugby‚” said SA Rugby CEO Jurie Roux.
+“It’s a pity we could not have the competition as we first envisaged it‚ but to see these four teams slug it out over seven weeks is sure to bring out the best in SA rugby‚” SA Rugby CEO Jurie Roux said.

-“We are very grateful to SuperSport for being so accommodating in the late changes‚ and to our friends in Europe for allowing our teams to continue in the competition they’ve been preparing for.”
+“We are grateful to SuperSport for being so accommodating in the late changes‚ and to our friends in Europe for allowing our teams to continue in the competition they have been preparing for.”

-Director of rugby Rassie Erasmus said it would have been good to see the SA teams take on the might of European club rugby as the Castle Lager Lions Series moves closer.
+Director of rugby Rassie Erasmus said it would have been good to see the SA teams take on the might of European clubs as the Castle Lager Lions Series moves closer.

-“We’ll have to wait a bit longer to face the best club sides of Ireland‚ Italy‚ Scotland and Wales‚ but in the meantime we’ve got a tough competition that will hopefully prepare our players for what promises to be a massive series against the British & Irish Lions‚” said Erasmus.
+“We’ll have to wait a bit longer to face the best club sides of Ireland‚ Italy‚ Scotland and Wales‚ but in the meantime we’ve got a tough competition that will hopefully prepare our players for what promises to be a massive series against the British & Irish Lions‚” Erasmus said.

-“The rugby we saw when the season restarted last year was hot and cold‚ but it got better and in the 2021 kickoff pools where the teams were looking much better‚ and hopefully they can take that form and intensity into the Rainbow Cup SA.
+“The rugby we saw when the season restarted last year was hot and cold‚ but it got better in the 2021 kickoff pools where the teams were looking much better.
+Hopefully they can take that form and intensity into the Rainbow Cup SA.

+“It was also good to see a number of younger players putting up their hands‚ while our established and experienced players underlined their class.

 The normal Guinness Pro14 points system will be used — four points for a win‚ bonus points for scoring four tries or more‚ or for losing within a margin of seven points or fewer‚ and two points to each team for a drawn match.